Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/index.md

 #### MMBioS Training Workshops

 If you are a biological modeling researcher and want to learn more about how the software resources presented here can be applied to your work, please check out the <a href="https://mmbios.pitt.edu/outreach/workshops" target="_blank">workshops</a> organized as part of the MMBioS project to which this course belongs.

-## Acknowledgements

-This online course is a dissemination effort for the <a href="https://mmbios.pitt.edu" target="_blank">National Center for Multiscale Modeling of Biological Systems (MMBioS)</a>.
-It is graciously supported by the National Institutes of Health (grant ID: P41 GM103712).

-We are also grateful to Wendy Velasquez Ebanks and Ulani Qi, who provided additional work on the course during its conception.